benpolinsky/el_photography/README.md

 - add loader to caption editing

 # later
+- password protect entire site fpr preview
-- filters (orders/photos) and tables sortable
+- filters ()/photos) and tables sortable
+- cart remove "keep shopping"
 - admin product show -> up it to preview
 - (I’ll add the ability to add an existing photo to a product that doesn’t have one.)
 - ability to go back to addresses if on payment step in checkout..